 Differences between a smart switch and managed switch have got much attention in both technical forums and communities.
 Why so many guys are confused with smart switch and managed switch?
 In the market, to propagate their network switch, many vendors use different terms like the smart switch, smart managed switch, web-smart switch to define their switches, which cause troubles for users to understand these terms.
 Here are some obvious differences between a smart switch and managed switch.

-If you search online and you will find that most smart switches in market are slightly crippled versions of managed switches with no CLI or telnet functions.
-And price seems to be the biggest difference, especially among brand switches like Cisco managed switch and HP managed switch.
-While some third vendors still supply self-developed managed network switches in a low price.
+If you search online and you will find that most smart switches in the market are slightly crippled versions of managed switches with no CLI or telnet functions.
+And the price seems to be the biggest difference, especially among brand switches like Cisco managed switch and HP managed the switch.
+While some third vendors still supply self-developed managed network switches at a low price.

-Working performance is an important factor to consider when users choose between smart switch and managed switch.
-Because most managed switches can be accessed by command line interface via a RS-232C console port and telnet and/or SSH session, and often a web GUI.
-While the so-called smart switches often lack console port, and they may not support telnet, SSH, though they have a web GUI.
-In addition, smart switches usually have limited selection of advanced management, poorer scope of configuration flexibility and little to no security features.
+Working performance is an important factor to consider when users choose between a smart switch and managed switch.
+Because most managed switches can be accessed by command line interface via an RS-232C console port and telnet and/or SSH session, and often a web GUI.
+While the so-called smart switches often lack a console port, and they may not support telnet, SSH, though they have a web GUI.
+In addition, smart switches usually have a limited selection of advanced management, the poorer scope of configuration flexibility and little to no security features.